SemanticMediaWiki/SemanticBreadcrumbLinks/docs/README.md

 ### Configuration

-Details on available sttings are decribed in [this](00-configurations.md) document.
+Details on available settings are decribed in the [SBL configuration guide](00-configurations.md).